studiographene/github-action-workflows/README-checkov-terraform-iac-scan.md

 name: ci
 on:
   pull_request:
-    branches: [ "main", "master" ]
+    branches: ["main", "master"]

 jobs:
-  iac-scan:
+  call-worflow:
     uses: studiographene/github-action-workflows/.github/workflows/checkov-terraform-iac-scan.yml@master ddd
     secrets: inherit
     # with:
     # if you want to specify any input uncomment `with` and add the inputs that you want to set.
 ```

 > To scan multiple directories